jackhftang/tusc/README.md

 And then visit to [file listing page](http://127.0.0.1:8080)

+## Command

 ### Server

-TUSC is a wrapper of [tusd](https://github.com/tus/tusd) with and addition of a listing page.
+TUSC is a wrapper of [tusd](https://github.com/tus/tusd) with an additional listing page.
 Features like S3, GCS, Prometheus, Hooks are removed from tusd, in favor of smaller binary size.

 #### Options